 Are Paystubs For Your Employees A Requirement?

 Clearly, paystubs give your employees a wealth of useful information.
-But do you have to give them to me?
+But are pay stubs required by federal government or Fair Labor Standards Act regulations?

 The Fair Labor Standards Act, or FLSA, mandates that business owners keep account of the hours their employees put in, but how they do so is ultimately up to them.
 But even though paystubs aren’t required by federal law, most states—including California—do—including California.

 Therefore, for each pay period worked, you must give your employees an itemized a paystub if you own a firm in California.
-Paystubs offer some substantial advantages to business owners even if they weren’t required.
+Pay statements offer substantial advantages, such as documenting employer contributions and employee contributions to retirement savings and flexible spending accounts, even if they weren't mandated.

 Every pay period, you can easily keep track of the hours, wages, taxes, and deductions of your employees by issuing paystubs via your payroll provider.
 You may more quickly identify any errors or disparities and fix them before you run into any problems—with your employees, your benefit partners, or the IRS – by keeping an eye on your employees’ gross earnings and net compensation.